Girl posing beautifully in our Purple Ombre Aerial Silks

 This is one of the best exercises for developing abdominal and core strength.
 This movement activates the whole abdominal muscles and is also popular for enhancing balance and stability.
 This exercise burns calories fast and lower risks of back injuries.

-Here are some helpful testimonials that might help you decide which one of the aerial fitness might suit your interest best.
+Here are some helpful testimonials from our customer reviews that might help you decide which one of the aerial fitness might suit your interest best.

 Laurence N. stated that he had a back problem for over twenty years and has done various therapy sessions and lately has been diagnosed with 5 degenerative discs.
 His specialists have suggested inversion therapy for which the yoga swing has come in to play.
 According to Laurence, he is now back to work with no aching legs or back and use the swing continuously.